DaedalicEntertainment/qt-coding-conventions/README.md

       // Easy to read.
       MessageBox::show("Nice Title", "Nice Text", MessageBox::MESSAGEBOX_BUTTONS_OK)

+6.7.
+When reimplementing a virtual method, do not put the `virtual` keyword in the header file.
+Annotate them with the `Q_DECL_OVERRIDE` macro after the function declaration, just before the `;`.

+6.8.
+Do not provide function implementations in header files.

 ## 7. Variables

 7.1.
 Variable names start with a lower-case letter.
 Each consecutive word in a variable name starts with an upper-case letter.
 Field names start with an underscore before the first lower-case latter.
 This way, we can ensure the same public API as Qt (see 3.3).

 7.2.
-Declare each variable on a separate line.

-7.3.
 Avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
 Single character variable names are only okay for counters and temporaries, where the purpose of the variable is obvious.

-7.4.
-For pointers or references, never use a single space between the type and `*` or `&`, but a single space between the `*` or `&` and the variable name.
-For us, the fact that we are declaring a pointer or reference variable here much more belongs to the type of the variable than to its name:

-      char* x;
-      const QString& myString;
-      const char* const y = "hello";

-7.5.
+7.3.
 Don't use negative names for boolean variables.

     // Right:
     if (_visible)